collocations.org

 I accepted the offer without a second thought.

-VERB + THOUGHT
+VERB + thought

 give sb/sth, spare (sb)

-I''ve given the matter careful thought. | Don''t give it another thought (= to tell sb not to worry after they have said they are sorry). | Spare a thought for us - we''ll be working through the night to finish the report.
+Don't give it another thought (= to tell sb not to worry after they have said they are sorry).

 direct, turn